 To find out about how to ship your possessions with Send My Bag, visit our 'How it Works' page or our 'FAQs'.

-If you are moving abroad instead, check out our ‘Top Tips for Moving Abroad’.
+If you are moving abroad instead, check out our guide to things to remember when buying a house abroad.

 Life as an international aid worker or as military personnel working abroad comes with many rewards but also many challenges.
 In order to make your life abroad that little bit easier, why not use the services of Send My Bag to ship your luggage from home to your destination?